 We chose to fly into Queenstown, transfer to Clyde and ride with the wind, but Clyde is such a glorious wee town it’s worthwhile making your first night on the trail in Clyde.

 Once you’ve sorted your bike kit, give yourself some time to wander around the enchanting heritage buildings of Clyde, pop into Olivers for a coffee and something delicious to eat (you can even book yourself in there for the night as they have elegant accommodation options to ensure you sleep easy before your cycle adventure.)
 Another great place to stay is the Hartley Arms.

-Also whilst in Alexandra stock up on snacks and refill your water bottles as you have to cover a wee way before your next pit stop.
-And if you haven’t had a platter at Shaky Bridge, perhaps grab some picnic fare so that you can make the most of the picnic spots that you’ll come across at Chatto Creek, or further along on your way to Omakau, as you’ll discover some great opportunities to stop for a splash and a swim in the river.
-Or if you’re into a quieter pace, to simply indulge in a leisurely sprawl to enjoy your picnic.
-If hauling food is a wee bit too taxing at this stage in your trail, wait until you reach Chatto Creek Tavern where you can choose something delicious to eat, chat to the gluten free - obviously very loved - donkeys and bask in the picturesque gardens over a glass of Chatto Creek wine or beer to whet your whistle.
+Also whilst in Alexandra stock up on snacks and refill your water bottles as you have to cover a wee distance before your next pit stop.
+And if you haven’t had a platter at Shaky Bridge, perhaps grab some picnic fare so that you can make the most of the picnic spots that you’ll come across at Chatto Creek, or further along on your way to Omakau where you’ll discover some great opportunities to stop for a splash and a swim in the river.
+However, if hauling food is a wee bit too taxing at this stage in your trail, wait until you reach Chatto Creek Tavern where you can choose something delicious to eat, chat to the gluten-free - obviously very loved - donkeys and bask in the picturesque gardens over a glass of Chatto Creek wine or beer.
 How much better can you get?

 Once you’ve torn yourself from your garden retreat, it’s back on your bike, next stop - Omakau.